Hourly Wage Calculator

 If you prefer not to do the calculations yourself, you can use our hourly wage calculator to get the answer right away.

-Knowing your hourly rate is important for employers and employees.
+Knowing your hourly rate is important for both employers and employees.
 It helps you:

 A Guide to Common Pay and Wage Terms